Max A. van Balgooy

 - Guest editor for special issues of Forum Journal focused on heritage education and historic sites, and contributor to such major reference works as A Field Guide to America’s Historic Neighborhoods and Museum Houses by Virginia and Lee McAlester (Knopf) and The Elements of Style: A Practical Encyclopedia of Interior Architectural Details by Stephen Calloway and Elizabeth Cromley (Simon and Schuster).

-- Actively participated, facilitated, or chaired a wide range of committees, commissions, and boards working with elected and appointed officials, professional staff, trustees, colleagues, and the public, including the American Association for State and Local History, City of Rockville (Maryland), City of Upland (California), Main Street Upland (California), and the National Trust for Historic Preservation.
+- Actively participated, facilitated, or chaired a wide range of committees, commissions, and boards working with elected and appointed officials, professional staff, trustees, colleagues, and the public, including the American Association for State and Local History, City of Rockville (Maryland), City of Upland (California), Main Street Upland (California), Montgomery County (Maryland), and the National Trust for Historic Preservation.